-The organized parks and recreation movement in the United States has held as core values the protection of open space and healthy recreational activity as means of promoting the health and well-being of the public and enhancing social justice.
+The parks and recreation movement in the United States has held within its core values the protection of open spaces and healthy recreational activity as a means of promoting the health and well-being of the public and enhancing social justice.

-The IU Online Master of Public Health in Parks and Recreation explores the linkages between recreation and public health, while teaching you administration and leadership skills for developing, delivering, and administering recreational programs and resources with specific public health outcomes in mind.
-As a student in this program, you master competencies in public health core areas including epidemiology, biostatistics, social and behavioral sciences, environmental health, and health policy and management.
+The IU Online Master of Public Health in Parks and Recreation explores the linkages between recreation and public health, while teaching administrative and leadership skills for developing, delivering, and administering recreational programs with public health outcomes in mind.
+As a student in this program, you master competencies in core areas of public health including epidemiology, biostatistics, social and behavioral sciences, environmental health, and health policy and management.

-Your IU Online MPH in Parks and Recreation prepares you to work within the parks, recreation, and leisure delivery systems in the built and natural environment to promote the health of the public, in such careers as:
+The IU Online MPH in Parks and Recreation prepares you to work within the parks, recreation, and leisure delivery systems in both the built and natural environment to promote the health of the public, in such careers as:

 - Program coordinator

 - Health and human services agent

 To graduate with the MPH in Parks and Recreation, you must complete a minimum of 44 credit hours.
 The MPH in Parks and Recreation is a non-thesis degree, but does require a 3 credit hour field experience of practical application of public health principles under the supervision of a qualified preceptor.
 As a part-time student (two courses per semester), you can complete the degree in four years.
 In addition to the core curriculum, you complete graduate certificate coursework in one of three areas: gerontology and health, sexual and reproductive health, or safety management.